kmcallister/travis-doc-upload/README.md

    somewhere *other* than `~/.ssh`.
 Don't specify a passphrase.
 This key will be used just for documentation uploads.

 2. Create a GitHub repo for hosting docs, and add that SSH key as a [deploy key](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys) on the repo.
+Be sure to create and push a gh-pages branch on the repo.

 3. [Install the Travis CI gem, and log into GitHub](http://docs.travis-ci.com/user/encrypting-files/#Preparation).